 The Thrift Store Challenge is BACK.
 It’s been a hot minute since we got together for this fun challenge, but we’re back baby!
 In this post I am going to show you my thrift store challenge, trash to treasure, Pottery Barn dupe – Console Table.
 Whew, that’s a mouthful.

 I have joined a group of super creative, fun, thrift store lovin’ ladies for this challenge.
 These ladies always rock it, so be sure to check out what they have found at the bottom of this post.
 You can check out all my past thrift store makeovers here and all my trash to treasure projects here.
+Lastly, here you can check out lots of helpful information on how to start furniture flipping.

 If you are new here, the rules for the challenge are as follows – purchase something from a thrift shop, garage sale, etc. OR revamp/upcycle a piece(s) we already own that no longer works in our home, OR that we found at the curb waiting for the garbage trucks.